XRPLF/xrpl-dev-portal/content/reference-rippled.md

 * `server` - Sends a message whenever the status of the `rippled` server (for example, network connectivity) changes
 * `ledger` - Sends a message whenever the consensus process declares a new validated ledger
 * `transactions` - Sends a message whenever a transaction is included in a closed ledger
 * `transactions_proposed` - Sends a message whenever a transaction is included in a closed ledger, as well as some transactions that have not yet been included in a validated ledger and may never be.
-Not all proposed transactions appear before validation, however. (__*Note:*__ [Even some transactions that don't succeed are included](reference-transaction-format.html#result-categories) in validated ledgers, because they take the anti-spam transaction fee.)
+Not all proposed transactions appear before validation.
+    **Note:** [Even some transactions that don't succeed are included](reference-transaction-format.html#result-categories) in validated ledgers, because they take the anti-spam transaction fee.
 * `validations` - Sends a message whenever the server receives a validation message from a server it trusts.
 (An individual `rippled` declares a ledger validated when the server receives validation messages from at least a quorum of trusted validators.)
 * `peer_status` - **(Admin only)** Information about connected peer `rippled` servers, especially with regards to the consensus process.